websemantics/stone-theme/README.md

 ## Support

 Star this repository to show support or if you find this project useful.
-Many many hours was spend to develop this theme.
+Need help or have a question? post a questions at [StackOverflow](https://stackoverflow.com/questions/tagged/stone-theme websemantics)

 *Please don't use the issue trackers for support/questions.*

-Need help or have a question? post a questions at [StackOverflow](https://stackoverflow.com/questions/tagged/stone-theme websemantics)

 ## Contribution